xueyan123321/my-posts-comments/READEME.md

  ## Components information

- I use a lot of UI components from [Ant Design](https://ant.design/)
+ I use a lot of UI components from [Ant Design](https://ant.design/).
+Whenever you see import ... from 'antd' , that's a component from Ant Design library.

 - [List](https://ant.design/components/list/)
 - [Radio](https://ant.design/components/radio/)